Frequently Asked Questions

 Q: What if I record a video, send it to you and those in the video trace it back to me?

-Always think of your safety.
+Always think of your safety first.
 Do not take the risk of filming if you think you can be traced and threatened by the official caught on the video.

 There are no laws criminalizing the act of secretly recording a public official on duty.
 The recording may also be used as evidence in proceedings against that officer.